 - 1 tsp pure vanilla extract

 While the puree is cooking, finely chop more strawberries until you have 1/2 cup.
-Stir in the sugar, and set aside to macerate while you prepare the ice cream base.
+Stir in 1/2 tbsp maple syrup, and set aside to macerate while you prepare the ice cream base.

 Pour the whipping cream and condensed milk in the bowl of a stand mixer and add the vanilla extract.
 Using the whisk attachment, gradually turn the mixer up to full speed and whisk until the mixture is expanded, fluffy and thick.
 Pour the cold strawberry puree around the top of the base mixture, then mix in at lower speed until just incorporated (the creamy mixture will be evenly pale pink).
 The creamy mixture will lose some of its volume through this process, but fear not — your ice cream will turn out fine.

 Remove the bowl from the mixer and rap the whisk against the top edge of the bowl to get as much of the creamy mixture off as you can (do’t overdo it, though, because your reward is licking off what remains).
 Using a mesh strainer, drain as much juice as you can from the macerated diced strawberries (see Note), then fold the berries into the creamy mixture using a spatula.